mig82/viskit/README.md

 ## Find Images

-Find and classify images in the project structure into used, unused and missing.
+Find and classify image files and references in the project structure.

     viskit find-images|fi path/to/workspace/FooApp